Debian vs. Ubuntu vs. Linux Mint: Which Distribution Should You Use?

-If you haven’t noticed yet, there are only three distributions that are mentioned in the title, while there are thousands of Linux distributions in existence.
-Instead of sifting through all of them, we’re only going to look at the top 3 players on the Debian side of Linux (the other side being Fedora /Red Hat/openSUSE ).
-Those, of course, being Debian itself, followed by Ubuntu and Linux Mint.
+If you haven’t noticed yet, there are only three distributions mentioned in the title, while thousands of Linux distributions are available.
+Instead of sifting through all of them, we’re only going to look at the top three players on the Debian side of Linux (the other side being Fedora /Red Hat/openSUSE ).
+Those are Debian itself, Ubuntu, and Linux Mint.

-As the name would suggest, Debian is the big mother of the entire Debian family.
-Anything and everything that is considered to be in the Debian family is based off of Debian itself or some other distribution that is based off of Debian.
+As the name would suggest, Debian is the mother of the entire Debian family.
+Anything that is considered to be in the family is based on Debian itself or one of its descendants.
 In this article, we have both situations.

-Once they finally feel confident that they’ve met their goals for the whole release, they let it out into the wild.
-It also has a large repository of packages to choose from.
-So while it’s very stable and secure, the packages can be a little old, especially later on in the release cycle.
+Once the team finally feel confident that they’ve met their goals for the whole release, they let it out into the wild.
+Debian also has a large repository of packages to choose from.
+So while very stable and secure, packages can be a little old, especially later on in the release cycle.

-Ubuntu, on the other hand, is made to include a good combination of new and stable.
-Ubuntu is based off of Debian, and tries to make the distribution more user-friendly through ease of use and convenient features.
-Some of those features include the Ubuntu Software Center, which has been ported back to Debian without the Ubuntu branding.
-Ubuntu and Debian are not 100% binary compatible even though they share the same .deb format for packages.
-Therefore, people have to be careful.
+The mainstream Linux operating system, Ubuntu, meanwhile, is designed to include a combination of new and stable features.
+Ubuntu is based on Debian, and tries to make the distribution more user-friendly with more convenient features.
+Such features include the Ubuntu Software Center, so successful that it has been ported back to Debian.
+However, Ubuntu and Debian are not 100% binary compatible even though they share the same DEB format for packages.
+Therefore, tread carefully.
 Some packages can be used on both distributions, while others are specifically for one or the other.

-Last but not least is Linux Mint , which has quickly climbed the ladder to one of the top spots on the “Most Popular Distributions” list.
-Linux Mint is based off of Ubuntu (although they also have another version that is based off of Debian, cutting out the middle man), and is binary compatible with Ubuntu, making all packages meant for Ubuntu usable in Linux Mint.
-While I may be oversimplifying my view of Linux Mint, it doesn’t add a whole lot to the original Ubuntu release aside from a very customized desktop.
+Last but not least is Linux Mint , which has long been considered the most popular Linux operating system.
+Linux Mint is based on Ubuntu (a version is available that is based on Debian), and is binary compatible with Ubuntu.
+All packages meant for Ubuntu are usable in Linux Mint.
+While I may be oversimplifying my view of Linux Mint, it doesn’t add a whole lot to the original Ubuntu release aside from a very customized — and usable — desktop.

-Sometimes the Linux Mint team also decides which desktop environment to use (a previous release used GNOME 2 while Ubuntu was on Unity and other were on GNOME 3, and the current release uses GNOME 3 while Ubuntu still uses Unity).
-Linux Mint simply does what it was meant to do back when it was first created – to take Ubuntu and fix any usability problems that were perceived by users.
-A more customized desktop and codecs out of the box are a major part of that difference.
+Sometimes the Linux Mint team also decides which desktop environment to use, which means that there are currently five different versions of Linux Mint .
+Linux Mint simply does what it was meant to do back when it was first created.
+This simple aim — to take Ubuntu and fix any usability problems — has resulted in its continued popularity.
+A customized desktop and codecs out of the box are also a major part of that difference.